On Valentine’s Day, couples share love stories with #WeMetOnTwitter; others share jokes

 Where did you first meet your partner?
-While a lot has been said about love at first sight, with couples cherishing the spot where they first saw their lover, or went down on their knees to propose them, social media seems to have taken that place today.
+While a lot has been said about love at first sight — with couples cherishing the spot where they first saw their lover, or went down on their knees to propose them — the Internet seems to have taken that place today.
 As most people spend much time scrolling their feed or responding to their friends and followers, they are bound to interact, make new friends and even, fall in love with the folks they come across on social media.

 To chronicle such love stories, Twitter started the hashtag #WeMetOnTwitter, asking users all across the globe to post how they met their “friend, significant other, business partner or someone else” on the networking website.
 “We want to celebrate your connections this Valentine’s Day.
 Tweet your story using #WeMetOnTwitter and we may feature your Tweet in a special Moment,” the tweet read.
 No sooner did they post it, many users spilled how they met and started talking to someone who later became a special part of their lives.